markfarnan/go-canvas/README.md

 - [ ] Performance improvements in the image buffer copy - https://github.com/agnivade/shimmer/blob/c073303a81ab9a90b6fc14eb6d90c3a1b930025e/load_image_cb.go#L40 has been suggested as a place to start.
 - [X] Detect if nothing has changed for the frame, and if so, don't even recopy the buffer, saving yet more time.
 May be useful for layers that change less frequently.
 - [X] Multiple draw / render frames to fix the 'incomplete image' problem. -- Not actually a problem
-- [X] Tidy up the close/end frame functionality to properly release resources on page unload and prevent 'browser reload errors' due to missing animation callback function.
+- [X] Tidy up the close/end frame functionality to properly release resources on page unload and prevent 'browser reload errors' due to missing animation callback function.  - [X] Update for Go 1.13 and Go Modules
 - [ ] Add FPS Calculator metric

 Others ?
 Feedback, suggestions etc. welcome.
 I can be found on Gophers Slack, #Webassembly channel.

-Mark Farnan, May 2019
+Mark Farnan, February 2020